 Councillors Jenna Stoner, Armand Hurford and Chris Pettingill were opposed.
 Instead of deferring adoption they wanted the motion completely rescinded so it could be taken through three readings once again.

 On the other hand, critics say vanlifers have been leeching off the tax base while offering nothing in return.
-Some have complained about noise, nuisance, public defecation and wildfire hazards, among other things.
+Complaints have focused on noise, nuisance, public defecation and wildfire hazards, among other things.

 However, some vanlifers and legal experts have called the ban unconstitutional, as it infringes on Section 7 of the Charter of Rights and Freedoms.